On the stability of nonlinear sampled-data systems and their continuous-time limits: Problem statement

-Consistency properties of DT models are suitable mismatch bounds that allow to maintain specific stability properties.
-Equilibrium\-/Preserving Consistency (EPC) bounds the mismatch between DT model solutions in one sampling period and becomes equivalent to the REPC property in \cite{valcar_auto20} when no errors affect the control input.
+To state our results we need the following Equilibrium\-/Preserving Consistency (EPC) property, which bounds the mismatch between any two of the previously defined DT models' solutions after one sampling interval.
+This property becomes equivalent to the REPC property in \cite{valcar_auto20} when no errors affect the control input. }

 \begin{definition} The DT model $\bar F^a$ is said to be Equilibrium\-/Preserving Consistent (EPC) with $\bar F^b$ if for each $M\geq 0$ there exist constants {$K:=K(M)>0$, $T^*:=T^*(M)>0$} and a function $\rho \in \K_\infty$ such that